cisco-open/flame/docs/05-flame-basics.md

 It has an important implication, indicating the number of specified datasets corresponds to the number of workers from the role with isDataConsumer attribute set.

 **replica**: This is applied to the roles with no isDataConsumer attribute set.
 This feature is for high availability.
-It is yet to be implemented and will be supported in the future.

 A channel also has two attributes: *groupBy* and *funcTags*.